Introduction

 - Goal-specific training = intentional focus on one area

 If you are unsure, stay with general strength training and focus on doing it consistently with structured progression over time.
+If you want to learn more about goal-specific training, post your questions in the comments section below.

-Common Strength Training Mistakes
+Common Strength Training Missteps

 These are the most common reasons people feel stuck, sore, or not progressing.